fpatrick/podman-quadlet/readme.md

 # Podman with Quadlet - Getting Started Guide 🐋

 This guide will help you get started with **Podman** and **Quadlet** in a simple, non-technical way.
-You'll learn how to manage containers with Quadlet using `.container` files.
-Let's dive in! 🚀
+You'll learn how to manage containers with Quadlet using `.container` files. 🚀

 ## What is Quadlet?

 Quadlet is a way to run and manage containers in Podman using systemd services.
 You write `.container` files, and systemd takes care of running and managing the container.
-It's a bit different from Docker, but we'll make it easy!

 ## Rootless Setup

 Rootless means you don't need admin (root) permissions to run containers.
+If something malicious break out of the container, it won't do so much damage.

 ### Step-by-Step Guide